Why We’ll always have Casablanca

 The international jet-set claim to have uncovered a few Moroccan cities, waxing lyrically about the ‘real’ thing they’ve discovered in the narrow streets and complex passageways of medinas.

-Yet none of them mention Casablanca, except as a transit point, dismissing it entirely, quickly moving onto Fes, Rabat or Marrakech, which is one of the many things that makes Casablanca appealing – the total lack of tourists.
+Yet none of them mention Casablanca, except as a transit point, dismissing it entirely, quickly moving onto Fes, Rabat or Marrakech, which is one of the many things that makes Casablanca appealing – the total lack of tourists, despite the popularity of Morocco that bring so many tourists to other Moroccan cities.

 Now, other than the gorgeous sweeping curved balconies of its art-deco buildings, Casablanca is totally modern.

-This is where money is being made, where young Moroccans come to seek their fortunes and where business and the creative industries prosper.
+This is where the money is being made, where young Moroccans come to seek their fortunes, and where business and the creative industries prosper.

 Despite its shaded arcades, chic shops, and lavish palm-lined avenues, art-deco Casablanca has not forgotten its roots.
 You don’t need to look to hard to find carts laden with seasonal vegetables and fruit, children playing with marbles, street goats grazing on scraps of tattered newspaper and old women sitting in doorways fanning themselves in the afternoon heat.

-Industry of old still holds sway with door-to-door knife sharpeners, tailors in crumbling windowless shops, water-sellers and street stalls brewing tea infused with fragrant mint.
+The industry of old still holds sway with door-to-door knife sharpeners, tailors in crumbling windowless shops, water-sellers, and street stalls brewing tea infused with fragrant mint.
 This is what makes Casablanca appealing.

 During WW2, Casablanca was a large staging area for American aircraft and is where, at the 1943 Casablanca Conference, Churchill and Roosevelt discussed the war’s progress.